Webhooks with GraphQL for Simpler Integration

 - Give a user access to a new subscription service

-By adding GraphQL directly in the webhook definition you can as a developer cherry pick what specific data you want to send.
+By adding GraphQL directly in the webhook definition you can as a developer cherry-pick what specific data you want to send.
 You only need to send the data you need.
 Lighter.

 You can send just the name and email to sign up a new customer to a newsletter.
-If you need to send the full order details for fulfilment you send that.
+If you need to send the full order details for fulfillment you send that.
 You are in control.